About Dave Sparkes

 Ballina Shire Council Permanent Collection

-Tracks magazine – Several works, several feature articles.
+Tracks magazine – Regular painting/story column, several works, several feature articles.

 White Horses magazine - Several works, several feature articles.